delphidabbler/codesnip/RepoStructure.md

 ### Src Directory

-Migration from the old structure to the new is complicated by the need to merge changes from SVN _trunk_ into the _parsnip_ code tree.
+Migration from the old structure to the new is complicated by the need to merge changes from SVN _trunk_ into the _pagoda_ code tree.

 This means that, while the need to perform such merges continues, it is difficult to make all the changes.
-Only when the divergence between _parsnip_ and  _trunk_ becomes so great that future merges are too problematic can thefinal transition be made.
+Only when the divergence between _pagoda_ and  _trunk_ becomes so great that future merges are too problematic can thefinal transition be made.

-The structure of _Src_ in _parsnip_ before the restructuring began was as follows:
+The structure of _Src_ in _pagoda_ before the restructuring began was as follows:

     Src
       3rdParty